AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 source("/absolute/path/to/SampleTrackeR.R")
 ```

-Note that the script sets the current directory as the path when searching for input files (`path <- getwd()`); all input files thus need to be present in the current directory.
+Note that the script automaticcaly sets the current directory as the path to search for input files (internally, `path <- getwd()`).
+All input files thus need to be present in the current directory.

 ### Description of input files